ashburndev/bookstore405web/README.md

 a simple Grails 4.0.5 web application created via the Grails Application Forge web site

-Previously I used my MS Windows 10 Pro laptop (a Dell XPS 15) to visit the Grails Application Forge web site (http://start.grails.org/) and generated two Grails 4.0.5 web applicationa -- one for the "web" profile and one for the "angular" profile.
+Previously I used my MS Windows 10 Pro laptop (a Dell XPS 15) to visit the Grails Application Forge web site (http://start.grails.org/) and generated two Grails 4.0.5 web applications -- one for the "web" profile and one for the "angular" profile.

 ```
 11/14/2020  02:16 PM           807,978 bookstore405web.zip